 Note: Windows Home users don’t have Group Policy Editor, but you can download it.
 Follow this easy guide on downloading Group Policy Editor in Windows Home.

 - Open Run Prompt (Win +R), type gpedit.msc, and press the Enter key to open Group Policy Editor.

 - Click on Computer Configuration and select Administrative Templates.

 - Now click on All Settings and scroll down and select Configure Automatic Updates.

-- Under Configure Automatic Updates set the Configuration update to Enabled and choose how you want to handle the updates under Options.
-Like, Notify for download and notify for install or Auto download and notify for install.
+- Under Configure Automatic Updates, set the Configuration update to Enabled, and choose how you want to handle the updates under Options.

-- To revert, click on Not Configured under same Configure Automatic Updates menu.
+- Click Not Configured under the same Configure Automatic Updates menu to revert.

-These are some of the methods which can prevent your Windows 10 computer from downloading updates automatically, helping you save your data.
+These methods prevent your Windows 11/10 computer from automatically downloading updates, helping you save your data.
 Let us know in the comments if we have missed any.